Luna, Isabela: History

 Luna was formerly known as Antatet.
 The town's name was changed to Luna on June 8, 1951 by virtue of Republic Act No. 633.
-The municipality celebrates the Bato Arts festival during the 2014 Bambanti Festival.

 Geography

 Luna is situated 37.68 km from the provincial capital Ilagan, and 403.53 km from the country's capital city of Manila.

 Barangays

 Luna is politically subdivided into 19 barangays.
 Each barangay consists of puroks while some have sitios.